TenebrisOS/Locats/README.md

 ## Known Issues
 If you run into "FoundError: No module named...".
 Make sure to install those modules using sudo.
-After all it depends on each system's installation
+After all it depends on each system's installation.
+If the program does not show any client or access point, try enabling monitor mode manually and disable it from the script

 ## Features
 - [x] Detecting stations (clients)